michaelpq/michaelpq.github.io/_posts/2014-12-04-postgres-9-5-feature-highlight-end-recovery-actions.markdown

 Also, note that both parameters cannot be used at the same time.
-An error being returned by server as follows as pause\_at\_recovery\_target is logically deprecated.
+An error being returned by server as follows as pause\_at\_recovery\_target is logically deprecated (note that this old parameter may be removed in a couple of months altogether).

     FATAL:  cannot set both "pause_at_recovery_target" and
-            "action_at_recovery_target" recovery parameters
+            "recovery_target_action" recovery parameters
     HINT:  The "pause_at_recovery_target" is deprecated.

 That's nice stuff, useful for the control of nodes to-be-promoted when